CloudSkills/azure-functions/3-Managing-Authentication-and-Secrets/3-Managing-Authentication-and-Secrets.md

 New-AzKeyVault -Name CSFunctionVault -ResourceGroupName functiondemo -location "Australia East"
 ```

-Followed by providing the managed identity of the function app (the ObjectID being used below is the same one we used in step 1) access to get secrets from the new vault, as well as providing your account access to get and set secrets.
-Just make sure to update the value of `-UserPrincipalName` in the text below:
+By default the Key Vault doesn't have an access policy assigned, so no users or accounts can access the vault.
+Here, you will provide the managed identity of the function app (the ObjectID being used below is the same one we used in step 1) access to get secrets from the new vault, as well as providing your account access to get and set secrets.
+Just make sure to update the value of `ObjectId` and `-UserPrincipalName` in the text below:

 ```powershell
 Set-AzKeyVaultAccessPolicy -VaultName CSFunctionVault -ObjectId 4f14fcc6-b345-4f8c-9589-5d21edd0772c -PermissionsToSecrets get -PassThru